arXiv/arxiv-submission-core/docs/source/architecture.rst

 Overview
 ========

 The submission and moderation subsystem encompasses the applications, data, and processes by which e-prints enter arXiv and are prepared for announcement.
-The scope of this subsystem begins at the multiple interfaces by which e-prints are submitted to arXiv, encompasses a wide range of quality assurance and moderation activities, and ends at the "scheduling" of an e-print for incorporation into the canonical record and announcement to public stakeholders.
+The scope of this subsystem begins at the multiple interfaces by which e-prints are submitted to arXiv, includes a wide range of quality assurance and moderation activities, and ends at the scheduling of an e-print for incorporation into the canonical record and announcement to the public.

-In related contexts (such as journal publication) the procession through a submission process to ultimate publication involves the active participation of multiple actors.
-For example, editors, reviewers, and others must take explicit action for a submission to make its way to publication.

-In contrast, the arXiv submission subsystem operates passively, much like a series of filters.
+In the absence of moderator or administrator intervention, an e-print will proceed automatically to scheduling and eventual announcement provided that programmatic filters are passed.
+The arXiv submission operates passively, like a series of filters.
 Some of those filters are programmatic, and the submitter may be required to take several actions to satisfy their parameters (e.g.  well-formed metadata, usable TeX source).
-An additional layer of filtering occurs within the context of moderation, in which individual human moderators and administrators may intervene on an e-print to block or delay its announcement (possibly requiring further action by the submitter).
-But in the absence of moderator or administrator intervention, an e-print will proceed automatically to scheduling and eventual announcement provided that programmatic filters are passed.
+An additional layer of filtering occurs within the context of moderation, where human moderators and administrators may intervene on an e-print to block or delay its announcement (possibly requiring further action by the submitter).

+This is an intentional design decision so that the dissemination of research continues in the absence of human intervention.

+This is in contrast to journal publication where the procession of work from submission to publication involves editors, reviewers and others taking explicit action for a submission to make its way to publication.

 .. _figure-model: